dloez/tag-track/README.md

 ### Additional arguments
 - `--create-tag`: Automatically create a git tag with the calculated version bump.
 If no version bump was calculated, the tag creation will be skipped.
 - `--github-repo`: Use GitHub REST API instead of git history to calculate the version bump.
 The value should be `user-organization/repository-name`, for example `dloez/tag-track`.
 - `--github-token`: GitHub token for authorizing the REST API calls.
-Useful when the target repository is private or when hitting the REST API rate limit without using authorized requests.
+Useful when the target repository is private or to increase the REST API rate limit.
 - `--commit-sha`: Commits between this SHA and the closest tag will be used to calculate the version bump.
 Useful in combination of remote sources such as GitHub REST API or if you do not want to use the current commit to calculate the version bump.
 - `--output-format`: Format used to print the output.
 Useful for integrating Tag track with automatic systems.
 Possible values are `text` and `json`.
 Defaults to `text`.